tomjoht/tomjoht.github.io/_posts/2016/3/2012-03-24-xeditor-xml-editor-for-your-cms-or-ccms.md

 Xeditor allows you to create structured content intuitively and efficiently (without any XML knowledge).
 The user-friendly interface leads you through a defined document structure with real-time validation and simple collaboration.

 You can integrate Xeditor's framework with almost any CMS.
 Once you do, and once authors start writing topics, your content will be ready for use, re-use, and be published in any format.

+<a href="http://xeditor.com" class="btn btn-primary navbar-btn cursorNorm" role="button">Learn more about Xeditor</a>